mmaiaaa/mmaiaaa/README.md

 # Hello People!
 I’m a Mechatronics Engineering student with hands-on experience in embedded systems, control systems, and robotics.
-Skilled in Arduino, MATLAB/Simulink, Python, and C++, with a strong foundation in electronics, sensors, and system integration.
+Skilled in MATLAB/Simulink, Python, and C++, with a strong foundation in electronics, sensors, and system integration.

 I’m passionate about designing intelligent mechatronic systems that bridge hardware and software to solve real-world problems.
 I’m continuously exploring advanced robotics, AI integration in control systems, and energy-efficient automation solutions.
 Outside of projects, I enjoy prototyping, experimenting with sensors, and turning theoretical ideas into practical systems.